who1129/pcd_ground_segmentation/README.md

 <br>

 ## Model files
-To training model, pretrained model is not supported at this project.
+For training model, pretrained model is not supported in this project.
 You can [download](https://drive.google.com/file/d/1ArfgjplSinrlJRE8b29vmAYkqqU6PCDC/view?usp=share_link) trained model.

 <br>